WHAT WE DO

-The goal is threefold: spread PTS and veteran suicide awareness, honor Our Mates, and foster community connection between the sailing and military worlds.
+Our goal is three-fold: spread PTSD and veteran suicide awareness, honor Our Mates, and foster community connection between the sailing and military worlds.

-SailAhead teaches people how to sail and provides therapy on the water.
-In some cases it isn't good enough to sail just once.
-Sailing for a therapeutic experience should be done on a regular basis to help combat PTS and depression.
+SailAhead teaches veterans how to sail and provides therapy on the water.
+In some cases, it isn't enough to sail just once.
+Sailing as a therapeutic experience should be done on a regular basis to help combat PTSD and depression.

 Being sailors, we know the impact humans have on our environment.
-We take much care in trying to preserve the ocean which provides us with so much and we spread word that we need to protect our oceans.
+We take much care in trying to preserve the ocean, which provides us with so much, and we spread the word that we need to protect our oceans.

-Sailing is a green and healthy sport for your body and the environment!
+Sailing is a green and healthy sport for your body, and for the environment!